hackclub/hackclub/workshops/todo-list-app/README.md

 ![Register name](https://cloud-swc0vwpr0.vercel.app/5register_app.png)

-Here come your app credentials.
+Here are your app credentials.
 This code helps your project connect to your Firebase project.

 ![Firebase config](https://cloud-swc0vwpr0.vercel.app/1firebase_sdk.png)

 Make sure you copy the data.

-Hop on to the forked Repl and create a new component `Firebase.js` inside the `src` folder.
+Hop on to the forked Repl and create a new component, `Firebase.js` inside the `src` folder.

-In `Firebase.js` component, import `firebase` module, which is already installed and paste the data you copied from Firebase.
+In the `Firebase.js` component, import the `firebase` module, which is already installed, and paste the data you copied from Firebase.
 Your `Firebase.js` file will be like this with **your API keys**.

 ```jsx
 import firebase from 'firebase'           // <------------- importing firebase